 Knee Surgery, Sports Traumatology, Arthroscopy

-Moraiti, Constantina O.; Stergiou, Nicholas; Ristanis, Stavros; and Georgoulis, Anastasios D., "ACL deficiency affects stride-to-stride variability as measured using nonlinear methodology" (2007).
+Moraiti, Constantina O.; Stergiou, Nikolaos; Ristanis, Stavros; and Georgoulis, Anastasios D., "ACL deficiency affects stride-to-stride variability as measured using nonlinear methodology" (2007).
 Journal Articles.
 133.

 The final publication is available at Springer via http://link.springer.com/article/10.1007%2Fs00167-007-0373-1.